latex-ninja/Planner-and-Habit-Tracker-Template/README.md

 ---

 Use the template to make it your own and adopt it to your needs.
-Or just use it as is-
+Or just use it as is.

-Print it out, fill it out and maybe share your experiences with it, so we can update it to make it even better :)
+Print it out, fill it out and maybe share your experiences with it, so I can update it to make it even better :)

 ---